Genesis of the alpha beta T-cell receptor: Results

 For $\alpha$ sequences, we found $p^\alpha_{\rm e}=64\pm 5\%$, meaning that $2p_{\rm e}^\alpha-1=28 \% \pm 10 \%$ of cells express two different $\alpha$ chains (see Methods).
-This number is consistent with older results \cite{PadovanExpressiontwocell1993}, but slightly higher than a recent estimate of $14\%$ based on single-cell sequencing \cite{Han2014}, although that estimate may be affected by material loss and should be viewed as a lower bound.
+This number is consistent with older results \cite{PadovanExpressiontwocell1993}, but slightly higher than a recent estimate of $14\%$ based on single-cell sequencing \cite{Han2014}.
+However, that estimate may be affected by material loss and should be viewed as a lower bound.
+Another estimate from the same data \cite{PadovanExpressiontwocell1993}, but taking into account material loss (see Methods), suggests that $24\pm 5\%$ of cells have two functional and expressed $\alpha$ chains, consistent with our own estimate.

 For $\beta$ chains, the fit is noisier, because non-coding sequences are much more suppressed and therefore scarcer than for the $\alpha$ chain (only $4.5$\% of sequences are non-coding).
 We estimate that there are 8-10 times more silenced coding sequences than non-coding sequences, but the fit does not allow us to estimate the fraction of cells with two expressed $\beta$ chains, although this number is consistent with 0 according to the data.